nisarg-vaghela17/Heart-Rate-Monitor/README.md

 ## Working Principle

 The system uses photoplethysmography (PPG) to detect blood volume changes in the fingertip using infrared light.
-The STM32 processes the analog waveform, detects peaks, and computes beats per minute (BPM).
+ESP8266 board processes the analog waveform, detects peaks, and computes beats per minute (BPM).

 ## How to Use